tomjoht/doc-api-book/publishingapis/pubapis_conclusion.md

----
-title: "Conclusion"
-permalink: /pubapis_conclusion/
-course: "Documenting REST APIs"
-type: notes_docapis
-weight: 8.2
----
+# Conclusion

 ## Congrats, you finished

 Congratulations, you finished the Publishing API Docs course.
 By now, you should have a solid understanding of the variety and possibilities for publishing API documentation.

 At this point, think about your requirements, your audience, and try to pick the right tools for your situation.

 ## Questions to consider
 Here are a few questions to consider: